Kamran-Afzali/Kamran-Afzali.github.io/_posts/autofeature.md

 Automated Feature Engineering
 Feature engineering is almost always carried out manually, with a reliance on prior domain knowledge, intuitive judgement, and the manipulation of data.
 This procedure can be quite time-consuming, and the end result will have traits that are constrained by human subjectivity as well as the passage of time.
 The objective of automated feature engineering is to assist the data scientist by automatically generating a large number of candidate features from a dataset.
 The most useful of these features can then be chosen for further training.
 Automated Feature Engineering is a technique that pulls out useful and meaningful features using a framework that can be applied to any problem.
 Automated feature engineering enables data scientists to be more productive by allowing them to spend more time on other components of machine learning.
 This technique also allows citizen data scientists to do feature engineering using a framework-based approach.
-In this article we will review the most popular Automated Feature Engineering frameworks in Python that data scientists must know about in 2022.
-Feature Tools
-TSFresh
-Featurewiz
-PyCaret